 or experience in dealing with difficulty, adversity can crush you.
 On

 will make you stronger.
 How so, you ask?
-Resilience like any
+Resilience like any muscle is

-traumatized children are more, rather than less, likely to
+shown that traumatized children are more, rather than less, likely to

 be traumatized again.
 Likewise, those who grow up in tough

 neighborhoods become weaker, not stronger, and are more likely to

 Here are some examples: